Azure/dev-spaces/samples/BikeSharingApp/README.md

 # Deploy the Bike Sharing sample application to Azure Kubernetes Service

-BikeSharing is a microservices-based sample application that helps showcase the sandboxing capbilities of [Azure Dev Spaces](https://aka.ms/devspaces).
+*Bike Sharing* is a microservices-based sample application that helps showcase the sandboxing capbilities of [Azure Dev Spaces](https://aka.ms/devspaces).

 Follow the steps below to deploy this sample app to Azure Kubernete Service (AKS).